Furnace Repair Checklist

 - Make certain the program is displaying the right day and time and is scheduled to “run.”
 If you’re having a hard time turning off the schedule, set the temperature by using the up/down arrows and using the “hold” button.
 This will cause the furnace to turn on if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees warmer than the temperature of the room.

 If your heater hasn’t turned on within a couple minutes, ensure it has electricity by moving the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heater might not have power.

 If you have a smart thermostat—for example one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
 Check the manufacturer’s website for support.
 If you still can’t get your Wi-Fi thermostat to operate, contact us at 541-238-2797 for heating and cooling service.

 Next, confirm your breaker and furnace switch are on.

 - Locate your main electrical panel.
 If you have no idea where it is, keep an eye out for a silver metal box in your basement, garage or closet.

 - Make sure your hands and feet aren’t moist prior to opening the panel or breakers.

 - Locate the breaker labeled “furnace” or “heat,” and ensure it’s reading “on.”
 If you find that the breaker tripped, it will be in the middle or “off” spot.

-- Using one hand, quickly switch the breaker to the “on” location.
-If the breaker immediately trips and pops back to “off,” don’t touch it and call an expert from Tri County Climate Control LLC at 541-238-2797 right away.
+- Using one hand, quickly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don't try to reset it and call an expert from Tri County Climate Control LLC at 541-238-2797 right away.